kamclean/collaborator/vignettes/vignette_data_dict.md

-Through summarising the variables, data will not necessarily be linkable to individual patients (bar in the circumstance where variable(s) contain a direct patient identifer e.g. Community Health Index (CHI) Number, hospital numbers, etc).
+Through summarising the variables, data will not necessarily be linkable to individual patients (bar in the circumstance where variable(s) contain a direct patient identifier e.g. Community Health Index (CHI) Number, hospital numbers, etc).

-However, should any variable(s) (such as a direct patient identifer) be desireable to exclude from the output, this can be achieved using the “var\_exclude” parameter.
+However, should any variable(s) (such as a direct patient identifier) be desirable to exclude from the output, this can be achieved using the “var\_exclude” parameter.

     library(collaborator)